Sean McInnis

 “It was like I was living with my best friend,” Lathan said, and Dray helped inspire Lathan to get back into skating.

-Lathan’s mother had also been through a difficult relationship, and they had moved to Kentucky from Houston, Texas.
+Lathan’s mother had also been through a difficult relationship, and they had moved to Kentucky from Houston.
 Lathan remembered physical fights as well as arguments between his mom and her partner.

 “Trauma can have a significant impact on you,” said Dr. Monica Hines, a social work professor at Western Kentucky University.

 Dr. Hines said that when young people find others in like-minded settings and have shared experiences, it makes it easier to connect and engage.
-In her experience working in rural counties in Kentucky, there is a lack of resources for people seeking help for domestic violence, “it was very hard.”
+In her experience working in rural counties in Kentucky, there are lack of resources for people seeking help for domestic violence.

 “Domestic violence is a lot, and it can wear down anyone, at any given time,” Dr. Hines said.

-Reflecting on his experiences, “I would’ve probably moved back to Houston if I wasn’t tied into the community here,” Lathan said.
+Reflecting on his experiences, Lathan said he would have probably moved back to Houston if it wasn’t for Dray and his ties into the community here.

-“My whole life I had to see people go on trips, like Cali, Florida, shit like that, and actually being here and chilling in this environment, like I am literally at bliss,” Dray said.
+“My whole life I had to see people go on trips, like Cali, Florida, shit like that, and actually being here and chilling in this environment, like I am literally at bliss,” Dray said during a trip with other skaters in Pensacola, Florida.
+Dray and Lathan watched the sunset and took pictures on the beach..

 "The trauma brought us together, but we always had the skating in common," Lathan said.